Roasted Spaghetti Squash

 Honestly it’s so fun to prepare and such a satisfying pasta substitute.
 You can enjoy it as a side dish, with a sauce, or loaded up with veggies.
 I eat mine a hundred different ways but my favorite way is topped with Meatballs in Marinara Sauce.
-The whole dish feels rich and heavy but it’s not.
+The whole dish feels rich and heavy.
+It’s not!
 How great is that?
 You can eat such a decadent dish and know you’re actually getting a ton of veggies in there.
 All the yes!

-Today I’m going to share how I like to make spaghetti squash.
+Today I’m going to share my preferred method for making spaghetti squash.
 There are tons of ways to do it.
 You can cut your squash vertically, horizontally, or in circles.
 You can bake it, microwave it, or toss it in the slow cooker.
-All these methods work but this is how I do mine every single time.
+It all works but this is how I do mine every single time.
 It never fails.
 It’s simple.
 That’s my jam.

 First, slice your spaghetti squash in half vertically.
 Scoop the seeds and stringy parts out of the center of each half and discard.
 The flesh that’s left is firm and will become spaghetti-like as it bakes.